VFD/SpecialCommand/Command/README.md

 # Documentation

-Try to be near *nix en PowerShell.\
+Try to be near *nix and PowerShell.\
-So somme script to have similarities.
+So some script to have similarities.

 ## AutoRun.cmd

-Look at the README.MD.\
+Look at the README.MD at root.\
 To be use evrytime your personnal Command start with a shortcut.

 ## clear.cmd

 On *nix system this command clear the screen.\
-THis call the CLS command, so clear the screen.
+This call the CLS command, so clear the screen.

 ## Copy-this.cmd

 Use Robocopy to make a copy af the current directory.\
-Copy as is to aother drive.\
+It's a miror to another drive (delete in dest dir).\
 Or shrink the path if you wish.

 ## Set-cp850.cmd

 Code page 850 is my default code page.\
-this permit me to return to my default.
+This permit me to return to my default.
 Work in progress to create more cmd cp.

 ## Set-cpUTF8

 Use in conjonction with the ShortCut and the AutoRun.cmd.\
-So each time my personnal Command start it's in code page UTF8 (65001 ).
+So each time my personnal Command start it's in code page UTF8 (65001).

 ## Set-Pprompt.cm